Workflow and Content in Three Acts

 This involves the execution of campaigns and the flow of content to the audience, ensuring it gets to the right channel at the right time and in the proper formats.

-Looking at this framework, let's think about the data.
-In each act a great amount of data is generated, and part of the workflow involves managing this data effectively.
-At Creative Ops, I learned about products and tools that work well in this area.
+Looking at this framework, let’s think about the data.
+In each act, a great amount of data is generated, and part of the workflow involves managing this data effectively.
+I learned about products and tools that work well in this area at Creative Ops.
 From a global perspective, how is the data managed, and, more importantly, do you have the data you need to make good decisions and show your value and effectiveness?
 What were the results of all the effort and costs?
 Did your marketing make a difference in educating, informing, persuading, and even inspiring the target audience?
 Was there a tangible return on investment or value delivered to the organization?

 Like Broadway productions, there are runaway successes in the big theatres, quick show closings, Off-Broadway, and touring shows.
 But unlike Broadway productions, content can instantly be reused, repurposed, and renewed in multiple ways to meet evolving marketing needs.